GathangaElijah/delivery-escrow-system/README.md

 ## Problem Statement

 E-commerce transactions often suffer from trust issues between buyers and sellers:
+Scammers take this advantage and sell fake products and the buyer ends up losing money and gets frustrated while the products brand gets tarnished.

 - Buyers risk paying for products that never arrive or don't match descriptions or even get scammed.
 - Sellers risk shipping products without receiving payment